GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 `promo_shown` cookie, then when they view `amazing-cat.png` on the other person's site that cookie **will be sent** in that request for the image.
-This isn't particularly useful for anyone since `promo_shown` isn't used for anything on this other person's site, it's just adding that overhead to the request.
+This isn't particularly useful for anyone since `promo_shown` isn't used for anything on this other person's site, it's just adding overhead to the request.

 If that's an unintended effect, why would you want to do this?
 It's this mechanism that allows sites to maintain state when they are being used in a